MatthewShawkat/markdown-cv/src/cv.md

 - Creating wireframes and high fidelity mock-ups to test some ideas.
 I went through iterations of small prototypes before development, avoiding the trap of committing to a design that does not match the clients’ expectations.

 -------------------------------------------------   --------------------
-Application Developer (Placement) - Goldman Sachs    Jun 2010 - JUN 2011
+Application Developer (Placement) - Goldman Sachs    Jun 2010 - Jun 2011
 -------------------------------------------------   --------------------
 I worked with a core technical team developing libraries and infrastructure for other teams.
 Some of my work included: